Small permutation classes: Concluding Remarks

 \minisec{Enumeration below $\kappa$} Thus far we have ignored the exact enumeration problem, not out of neglect but rather complete ignorance.
 Permutation classes of growth rate $1$ are known to have eventually polynomial enumeration (first established by Kaiser and Klazar~\cite{kaiser:on-growth-rates:}, this result follows rather quickly from the results presented here, particularly Theorem~\ref{alternations-gridding} applied to the monotone griddings that such classes must have; see \cite{huczynska:grid-classes-an:} for the missing details).

-Moving beyond the very small classes, Albert, Linton, and Ru\v{s}kuc~\cite{insertion} have introduced a correspondence between permutation classes and formal languages, known as the insertion encoding, in which every class which does not contain arbitrarily long alternations corresponds to a regular language\footnote{This is only a special case of the applicability of the insertion encoding.}.
-As no class with a growth rate below $2$ can contain arbitrarily long alternations, these all have rational generating functions.
-It is thus natural to ask for the smallest class with an {\it ir\/}rational generating function.
+Moving beyond the very small classes, Albert, Linton, and Ru\v{s}kuc~\cite{albert:the-insertion-e:} have introduced a correspondence between permutation classes and formal languages, known as the insertion encoding, in which every finitely based class which does not contain arbitrarily long vertical alternations (see Footnote~\ref{fn-alternations} for the definition of vertical alternations) corresponds to a regular language (which can be computed by the Maple package {\sc InsEnc} described in Vatter~\cite{vatter:finding-regular:}).
+As no class with a growth rate below $2$ can contain arbitrarily long alternations (let alone vertical alternations), these all have rational generating functions.
+It is thus natural to ask for the smallest class with an nonrational generating function.

-\begin{conjecture} Every permutation class with growth rate less that $\kappa$ has a rational generating function. \end{conjecture}
+\begin{conjecture} Every permutation class with growth rate less than $\kappa$ has a rational generating function. \end{conjecture}